hjzres/Passport/README.md

 # Passport

+### Before Installing
+Before installing, you need to download [Git](https://git-scm.com/) and python

-### To install:
+### Install
-Go to a file where you would like to install this in, then open the terminal and type
+Go to a file where you would like to install this file in, then open the terminal and type
 ```ps
 python -m venv Passport
 ```